aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/_index.md

 To insert a text, pass the string of text you need to insert into the document to the **Write** method.

-The following code example shows how to create a simple document using a document builder.
+The following code example demonstrates how to create a simple document using a document builder.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-quickstart-HelloWorld-CreateNewDocument.java" >}}